RocheGregory/vmw-openstack/vmw-fueled/README.md

  ![](docs/fuel-nodes.png)

-3. Configure the network tab and specify the VLAN range, for each neutron network there is a dedicated portgroup the VLAN ID (nothing to do, just for illustrating the behavior)
+3. Configure networks and check Neutron L2 configuration with the VLAN range, for each neutron network there is a dedicated PORTGROUP.
 ![](docs/fuel-network-settings.png)

 4. Configure the vCenter plugin, like the example below